-Wilding, Cultural and Natura Whichie, Cultural and Natural Features for Stand 17 Habitat and Wildlife Uses: Considering this stand is made up of a large portion of hemlock, it provides thermal cover for wildlife from winter weather and the small pockets of hardwoods provide some browse.
+Habitat and Wildlife Uses: Considering this stand is made up of a large portion of hemlock, it provides thermal cover for wildlife from winter weather and the small pockets of hardwoods provide some browse.
 However, due to the small size of this stand, wildlife use it to pass through.
-Threatened and No threatened, endangered or rare species are known to exist within this Threatened and , , , Endangered Species: stand.
+Threatened and No threatened, endangered or rare species are known to exist within this Endangered Species: stand.
 Cultural Importance: No items of cultural or historical importance were noted during the forest survey.
 Important Natural Features: No important natural features were noted during the forest survey.
 Potential Uses: This stand has been chosen to be managed to create a natural forest with old-growth characteristics.
 Over time, this stand should support large trees, old-growth ecosystems and undisturbed native forests.
 Recreational Uses: Although access is limited in this area, camping and hiking are two probable recreational activities that could work with this stand.
 Nature observation, such as birding, could also be a recreational use for this stand.
 Water Quality Issues: No water quality issues were noted during the forest survey.

-This stand is being managed for old-growth characteristics.
+Recommended Priority Objectives for the Stand: This stand is being managed for old-growth characteristics.
 There will be no timber production in this stand.
 It is accepted that over time certain species will fall out of the stand stocking, while others will become more dominant, as would naturally happen within this stand over several centuries.
-Hemlock, Beech and White Oak Even-aged Several hundred years.
-No prescription is recommended, being as this stand is be left to naturally develop into a forest with old-growth characteristics.
+Favored Species: Hemlock, Beech and White Oak Silvicultural System: Even-aged Rotation Age: Several hundred years.
+Prescription and Reasoning for Prescription: No prescription is recommended, being as this stand is be left to naturally develop into a forest with old-growth characteristics.